Ahmad-Sajad-Faizi/My-IT-Portfolio/Project-1-M365-AzureAD/setup-guide.md

 # Setup Guide — M365 Tenant + Azure AD from Scratch

+> **About this document:** This is a general reference guide covering all configuration steps for a Microsoft 365 + Azure AD environment.
+It is intended as a structured walkthrough and decision-making reference.
+For the actual implementation of this project — including screenshots and real configuration choices made for Faizi-IT BV — see the step-by-step documentation in the `/documentation/` folder.

 > Follow these steps in order.
 Each section assumes the previous one is complete.

 ---

 ## Step 1 — Create the Microsoft 365 Tenant

+> **Recommended for labs:** Use the **Microsoft 365 Developer Program** (free, 25 E5 licences, 90-day renewable) instead of a paid trial.
+Sign up at [developer.microsoft.com/microsoft-365/dev-program](https://developer.microsoft.com/en-us/microsoft-365/dev-program).
+This is the approach used in this project — see [A.1 Tenant Overview](documentation/A-tenant-setup-%26-user-management/tenant-overview.md) for the actual implementation steps.
+The commercial sign-up steps below apply if you are setting up a paid production tenant.

 ### 1.1 Sign Up